yuutayamada/helm-ag-r/readme.md

       helm-ag-r-requires-pattern 3   ; <- this is default
       ;; Delay input
       helm-ag-r-input-idle-delay 0.5 ; <- this is default
-      ;; Don't highlight machining words
+      ;; Display candidate only you specified number helm-ag-r-candidate-limit 100  ; <- default is helm-candidate-number-limit ;; Don't highlight machining words
-      helm-ag-r-use-no-highlight t)  : <- default is nil
+      helm-ag-r-use-no-highlight t)  : <- default is nil(t means no highlight)
 ```

 ### Commands